estnltk/estnltk/docs/tutorials/installation.rst

 Depending on what platform you intend to use the library, you have several choices how to install the library.

+Windows users can download and install most of the extensions from Christoph Gohlke's website: http://www.lfd.uci.edu/~gohlke/pythonlibs/ .

 Building from source
 ====================